dmauser/Lab/AZVPNGW/IKE-Logs/README.md

 ### Identify IPSec Policy mismatch issues

-This is kind tricky to identify because you need to collect information from both sides to determine what is the specific setting causing Policy Mismatch.
-Because Azure can be the IKE INITIATOR you can extract all policy information as well as what remote VPN device is sending.
-Sometimes you need to force VPN connection from remote side to show it as IKE Initiator.
-Below is an example for a sequence where we have Azure as Initiator and remote VPN device as Initiator and we can see what is causing the Policy Mismatch.
+This issue is tricky to identify because you need to collect information from both sides to determine what is the specific setting causing Policy Mismatch.
+Because Azure can be the IKE initiator, you can extract all IPSec policies information sent (see below all six policies).
+To get remote VPN side as Initiator you need to force it in its side by trying to bring IPSec tunnel back up.
+Below is an example for a sequence where we have Azure as Initiator as well as remote VPN device as Initiator and we can see spot what the specific setting causing the Policy Mismatch.

 ![Authentication failed](./policy-mismatch.png)

-On the screen above you can get full IPSec Policies from both and compare:
+On the Log Analytics results above you can get full IPSec Policies from both sides and compare them:

-Azure VPN Gateway sends by default the following IPSec (Main mode/Phase I) policies:
+**Azure VPN Gateway side** sends by default the following IPSec (Main mode/Phase I) policies:
 - Policy1: Cipher=AES-CBC-256 Integrity=SHA1 DhGroup=DhGroup2
 - Policy2: Cipher=AES-CBC-256 Integrity=SHA256 DhGroup=DhGroup2
 - Policy3: Cipher=AES-CBC-128 Integrity=SHA1 DhGroup=DhGroup2